 For people without insurance, there will no longer be a pathway through Medicaid for free COVID-19 testing, vaccines, or treatment.

-Medicare beneficiaries will face cost sharing requirements for at-home tests, testing-related services, and all COVID-19 treatments when the § 319 PHE ends.
+For Medicare beneficiaries, cost sharing requirements will apply for at-home tests, testing-related services, and all COVID-19 treatments when the § 319 PHE ends.
 Coverage of COVID-19 vaccines will continue at no cost due to statutory changes made by the CARES Act that added coverage of COVID-19 vaccines to Medicare Part B. Clinical diagnostic testing is also covered at no cost.

 |MEDICAID AND CHIP|